APNewsBreak: New Mexico GOP set to endorse Trump

 ALBUQUERQUE, N.M.
-(AP) — State Republicans are preparing to endorse President Donald Trump for re-election, chairman Steve Pearce said.
+(AP) — New Mexico Republicans are preparing to join Nebraska Republicans and endorse President Donald Trump for re-election, chairman Steve Pearce said.

 He told The Associated Press on Monday that an endorsement in the nation’s most Hispanic state is coming soon and believed everyone in the party’s central committee is supporting the president.